 Management and the board were provided with inaccurate financial information throughout the year.
-It also creates an opportunity for errors and fraud to occur.
+Untimely reviewing of bank reconciliation creates an opportunity for errors and fraud to occur and not be caught and corrected.
 Even after the outside consultants completed the reconciliations, it required additional adjustments to cash to properly reflect year-end balances.